Brianna Ghey’s family pays tribute to ‘fearless’ daughter after fatal stabbing

 Brianna was a transgender girl but police said there is no evidence to suggest her murder was a hate crime.

-Paying tribute to the teenager, her family said in a statement: “Brianna was a much-loved daughter, granddaughter, and baby sister.
+Paying tribute to the teenager, who had a large following on social media site TikTok, her family said in a statement: “Brianna was a much-loved daughter, granddaughter, and baby sister.

 “She was a larger-than-life character who would leave a lasting impression on all that met her.
 Brianna was beautiful, witty and hilarious.
 Brianna was strong, fearless and one of a kind.